keygateio/keygate-jwt/README.md

 ### Peeking at metadata before verification

-Properties such as the key identifier can be useful prior to tag or signature verification in order to pick the right key out of a set.
+Properties such as the key identifier can be helpful before tag or signature verification to pick the right key out of a set.

 ```rust
 let metadata = Token::decode_metadata(&token)?;